 On the second floor there is a quadrangular loggia from where you can enjoy a wonderful view over the city and the countryside.
 In a group of air-conditioned rooms, have been preserved and reconstiruted some painted tombs, which frescos have been removed: we are talking about theTriclinium, Chariots, Olympics and Ship tombs.

 The famous high-relief of the Winged Horses, salvaged from the ruins of the temple of the Altar of the Queen, has been temporarily exhibited since 2001 to date in Salone delle Armi (Room of the Arms).
-It will finally go back to the room which was originally meant for them within the National Archeological Museum of Tarquinia to suitably display this unique artwork in all its relevance and importance.
-The opening of the room is scheduled for next Saturday 4 July 2015 at 9 am.
+It finally returned go back to the room which was originally meant for to suitably display this unique artwork in all its relevance and importance.

 To complete the exhibiton, a collection of finds discovered during the large excavations in Tarquinia, managed by Università di Milano regarding the Etruscan city, and by Università di Perugia regarding the emporion of Gravisca.